onramper/server-db-scan-util/README.md

 ## Instructions
 1. `yarn install` to install the dependencies.
 (Use Node v16)
 2. Adjust the configuration in `index.ts` as you see fit.
-3. `yarn start` to retrieve the items from DynamoDB and to then save the items to a csv file.
+3. `yarn start` to retrieve the items from DynamoDB and to then save the items to a csv file in the `out` folder.